Supportive passages from the Hebrew

 whipped.
 There is apparently no punishment or ritual animal killing required if the female

-slave were not engaged; men could rape such slaves with impunity.
+slave were not engaged; menape such slaves with impunity.

 ||Leviticus 19:20-22: "And whosoever lieth carnally with a